 Several disputes can arise in the context of trusts and foundations.
-For example, disputes concerning the construction of the instrument establishing the trust or foundation, the class of beneficiaries or the nature and extent of powers conferred on the trustees or board; disputes concerning the exercise of trustee or board discretion in relation to distributions; disputes concerning disclosure of information and documentation concerning the trust or foundation; disputes concerning the trust or foundation and disputes concerning the trust or foundation; disputes concerning the trust or foundation and disputes concerning the trust or foundation.
+For example, disputes concerning the construction of the instrument establishing the trust or foundation, the class of beneficiaries or the nature and extent of powers conferred on the trustees or board; disputes concerning the exercise of trustee or board discretion in relation to distributions; disputes concerning disclosure of information and documentation concerning the trust or foundation; and disputes concerning the tax treatment of the trust or foundation.

-Disputes can be litigated through the Irish Court system, with the High Court generally being the appropriate forum for the hearing of trust related disputes.
+Disputes can be litigated through the Irish court system, with the High Court generally being the appropriate forum for the hearing of trust-related disputes.
 If the dispute concerns tax issues, it will generally be heard by the Tax Appeals Commission in the first instance.
 Alternatively, disputes can be the subject of ADR.
-The main types of ADR are mediation (not legally binding) or arbitration (legal binding).
+The main types of ADR are mediation (not legally binding) and arbitration (legally binding).

 The nature of the remedies available will depend on the type of dispute at issue.
-Damages and equitable reliefs, such as restitution and injunctive relief, being the most common remedies.
+Damages and equitable reliefs, such as restitution and injunctive relief, are the most common remedies.